The Sunday of joy halfway through Lent. the color of the vestments is rose rather than violet–a little more festive.

 (1) It should never have been called the parable of the prodigal son, for the son is not the hero.
-It should be called the parable of the loving father, for it tells us of about the father’s love, than a son’s sin.
+It should be called “the parable of the loving father,” for it tells us more about the father’s love, than a son’s sin.

 (2) It tells us a great deal about the forgiveness of God.
-The father must have been watching and waiting for the son for the son to come home for saw him a long way off.
+The father must have been watching and waiting for the son to come home as he saw him a long way off.
 When he came, he forgave him, with no recriminations.

 When forgiveness is as a favor—that’s not real forgiveness.
 It’s even worse when someone is forgiven but always by hint or word or threat the sin is held over the person.

 Once Abraham Lincoln was asked how he would treat the rebellious southerners when they were defeated and finally returned to the Union.
 His answer: “I will treat them as if they had never had been away.”

 But this isn’t the end of the story.

 Then enters the elder son who was actually sorry that his brother had come.
 He stands for the self-righteous Pharisees who would rather see a sinner destroyed than saved.

 (1) His attitude shows that his years of obedience to his father had been years of grim duty and not loving service.